mbarkhau/sbk/READMEv2.md

 The agent acts on behalf of the owner if they cannot act themselves.
 This may be the case if the owner has died or has been incapacited in some way.
 The agent of the owner is responsible to act on their behalf according to their will (if provided) or in their best interests.

 The primary responsibility of an agent is to recover the wallets of the owner without compromising their security.
 The agent is the person who is most likely to be in a position to steal the owners coins and so their actions deserve special scruitiny.
-Trustees should be especially weary of an agent who asks them to simply hand over their `sbk-piece`.
-A trustee should be the only person to unsealing and input their `sbk-piece` on
+Trustees should be especially weary of an agent who asks them to simply hand over their `sbk-share`.
+A trustee should be the only person to unsealing and input their `sbk-share` on

 The trustees should be watching and scruitinizing you.
 Provide them with any information they ask for, do not ask them for any information whatsoever.